Snacks & Sides

 Yep.
 The most common ones we use include the Russet Burbank, Russet Ranger, Umatilla Russet and the Shepody—varieties known for producing a flavorful fry that's crispy on the outside and fluffy on the inside.
 Learn more about how we make our fries.

 Our World Famous Fries® are made from quality potatoes, including Russet Burbank, Ranger Russet, Umatilla Russet and the Shepody.
 The suppliers we work with first peel, cut and blanche the potatoes.
 They then dry, partially fry and quickly freeze the fries for our restaurants.
 Once in our kitchens, we cook them in our canola-blend oil so you can have them crispy and hot—just the way you like them.
 Want to hear more about our fry ingredients?
-Get the down low.
+Get the down low on how we flavor our fries.

 Yes.
 When our suppliers partially fry our cut potatoes, they use an oil blend that contains beef flavoring.
 This ensures the great-tasting and recognizable flavor we all love from our World Famous Fries®.
 The fries are cooked in our kitchens, seasoned with salt, and served hot to you.
 Still curious?
-Find out everything you want to know about our fries
+Find out everything you want to know about our World Famous Fries®.

 We add a small amount of salt to our fries after we've cooked them in our kitchen.
-Find all the information about sodium per serving for our fries on their nutrition page
+Find all the information about sodium per serving for our fries on the fries nutrition page.

 Considering the popularity of our World Famous Fries®, there's a lot of care that goes into perfecting them.